kurron/jvm-development-environment/README.md

 The containers are constantly being updated and improved.
 If there is something missing or there is an issue with the container, please open a [ticket](https://github.com/kurron/jvm-development-environment/issues) or [pull-request](https://github.com/kurron/jvm-development-environment/pulls).

+**UPDATE:** some memory issues have been ocurring so IntelliJ IDEA, PyCharm and WebStorm have reverted those IDEs back to non-Docker installations.

 ##Applying Your Work Specific Customizations
 The system will look for an environment variable named `CORPORATE_PLAYS`.
 If the shell running Vagrant specifies the variable